acmoneyclip/nameless-nineski/firmware/README_Din_Gen_Sniff_ac1.md

 For best results, press the button **well inside** the time window when a single solid color (red, green, or blue) is active.
 Pressing during a transition between colors can produce noisy or less stable target values, which may lead to weaker or inconsistent matches.

+CURRENTLY THONNY IS BEING USED TO START AND STOP THE CODE FOR BOTH PICOS